Stormwater pollution is bad for our health and for the environment.

-When it rains, snows, or hails, excess water runs off buildings and roads into storm drains and into our waterways.
-In nature, stormwater is absorbed and filtered through the ground.
-But in urban spaces, runoff water picks up pollution including pet waste, lawn chemicals, oil and plastic (to name a few).
+- When it rains, snows, or hails, excess water runs off buildings and roads into storm drains and into our waterways.
+In nature, stormwater is absorbed and filtered through the ground, but in cities, runoff water picks up pollution including pet waste, lawn chemicals, oil and plastic (to name a few).
 These pollutants flow into our waterways, poison our underwater ecosystems and can eventually cycle back into our food system and into our bodies.

 WATCH: Stormwater and the Providence water cycle

 Follow Providence’s rainwater from first drop to final destination.

 Click through the storymap to learn about local stormwater projects!
 Know of any we’re missing?
 Email SustainPVD@providenceri.gov with the location, a picture and a brief description of the project and we will add it to the map.